fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DevTestLabs/v2.2.0/Set-AzureRmDtlAutoStartPolicy.md

 ```

 ### -LabName
-Specifies the name of the lab for which this cmdlet sets the virtual machines per user policy.
+Specifies the name of the lab for which this cmdlet sets the automatic start policy.

 ```yaml
 Type: String